Which Printer Is Better? Canon or Epson?

 Ink Tanks

-In the wide format printers, Epson’s ink tanks are loaded behind doors in the front of the printer.
+In the large format printers, Epson’s ink tanks are loaded behind doors in the front of the printer.
 These doors have to be opened to replace the ink tanks, which means interrupting your print job.
 Usually this also means that if the printer stops in the middle of a print job that the print is ruined.
 Canon’s large format printer ink tanks are top-loaded in the printer in easily accessible slots and can be swapped at any time.
 Canon printers come with a full set of usable ink.
-Canon PRO Series imagePROGRAF Pro-2100 comes with 160 ml of usable ink for all 12 cartridges and the Pro-4100/6100 printers come with 330ml of each ink.
+Canon PRO Series imagePROGRAF Pro-2600 comes with 160 ml of usable ink for all 12 cartridges and the Pro-4600 and Pro-6600 printers come with 330ml of each ink.
 Epson printers come with just enough ink in a starter set to prime the system and make a few prints, which means you should purchase a full set of ink with any Epson SureColor printer.
 Both brands of large format printers have several sizes of ink cartridges that can be mixed in the printer based on usage.

 All Canon and Epson Desktop type printers utilize only one size of ink cartridge.
 Epson printers come with a starter set of ink cartridges that are smaller than the replacement cartridges.